 But what will Eddie Brock and his symbiote pal get up to in the new movie?
 What other characters will return, and will there be new villains for them to face?
 And how will that telling post-credit scene come into it (quite heavily, judging by title)?

 Find out everything you need to know below.

 When is Venom 2 released in cinemas?

-The film is rumoured to start filming on 18th November, 2019 at Warner Bros.
+The film reportedly started filming on 18th November 2019 at Warner Bros.
 Studios Leavesden in Watford, England.

 Is there a trailer?